yzrobot/tf_splitter/README.md

 1. About

-    The tf_splitter package contains a ROS node that will decompose the /tf topic into multiple ones according to the number of robots.
+    The tf_splitter package contains a ROS node that decomposes the /tf topic into multiple ones according to the number of robots.
 This package can be used in multi-robot systems to alleviate the network traffic load.

 2. Nodes